CevallosT-D/sme-bi-case-study-application/vm-exercises.md

 - Step 2

 Go to the Stock table and create two new columns called `Quantity_2020` and `Quantity_2021` that use a DAX function with `CALCULATE()` to give the quantity of orders by each item type for each year.
-Compute the initial stock for 2021 in a new column `2021_initial_stock`.

 Hint: your formula should look like for example: `Quantity_2020 = CALCULATE(SUM(___),FILTER(Orders, Stock[___]=Orders[___] && Orders[___]=2020))`,
-Once you have `Quantity_2020`, you can calculate `2021_initial_stock` by using `Original_stock`

 - Step 3

-Calculate an initial stock for 2021 and the Cost of Good Sold (COGS) based on this stock quantity.
+Calculate the initial stock for 2021 in a new column `2021_initial_stock`, and the Cost of Good Sold (COGS) based on this stock quantity.

+Hint: Once you have `Quantity_2020`, you can calculate `2021_initial_stock` by using `Original_stock`.
-Hint: Remember, the company has completely allocated the COGS for a particular item in the `UnitPrice`.
+Remember, the company has completely allocated the COGS for a particular item in the `UnitPrice`.
 Use this variable and the calculated stock quantity to compute the COGS for that particular year.

 - Step 4